shiponcs/daily-life-with-tech/utilities/README.md

-This directory contains some simple utility programs that may need not to be a seprate repo.
+This directory contains some simple utility programs that may need not to be a separate repo.

 ## unixEpochConversion.c
 This converts nano seconds since unix epoch to date time format.